 There are many ways to join together pages for a card or booklet.
 Hand sewing your binding is a creative way to add a personal touch while providing a sturdy join for your pages.
-Hand sewing a binding is easier than you think and only requires a few basic materials.
+Hand sewing a binding is easier than you think, and it only requires a few basic materials.

-- Your card or booklet materials (cover and pages)
+- Your card or booklet materials (cover and pages).

 - Strong thread - waxed macrame thread is a good choice, but many materials will work.

 - Two needles - both needles must have eyes that will accept your thread.
 I used darning needles, but embroidery needles will also work.

 - A sharp tool like an awl to make holes, but a large needle will also work.

 - Some scrap paper to make a hole guide.

 Read through the entire tutorial before starting.
 How you finish off your binding may determine the materials you use.

 Directions For Hand Sewing a Binding